crazycusti/mezereon/docs/ui/video_backend_plan.md

 -------------
 - `console_*` functions funnel straight into `video.c`, which writes to `0xB8000` VGA text memory.
 - `console_backend_*` is selectable via `CONSOLE_BACKEND=vga|fb`, but both backends ultimately depend on the text-mode primitives; the "fb" variant is currently a stub.
-- No PCI/VBE probing or framebuffer discovery logic exists; bootloader leaves the machine in VGA text mode.
+- VBE probing now runs in Stage 2: the bootloader scans for an 8bpp LFB mode (default 640×480) and hands the selected mode to the kernel; VGA text remains the fallback if no LFB is found or disabled.
 - Architecture-specific surface area is minimal (mostly x86); other arches rely on dummy console output.

 Design Direction